bansalsamarth/bansalsamarth.github.io/_posts/2020-05-17-aarogya-setu-privacy.md

 ---
 Many are concerned that [Aarogya Setu, India's contact tracing app, is a privacy disaster,](https://www.bbc.com/news/world-asia-india-52659520) a mass surveillance project masquerading as a tool for public health interventions.

 Well, the privacy concerns are obvious: the purpose of the app is to track you.
 It asks you for the most sensitive information that a smartphone can collect: your location.
-The developers of the app want you, in the ideal scenario, to give access to your location all the time, and it will log location coordinates every fifteen minutes.
+The government wants you to give access to your location all the time—every fifteen minutes to be precise.
 Every move will be tracked.
 Bluetooth access allows the app to keep a log of every person you came in close contact with—who also has the app installed.
 This helps in contact tracing while GPS data aids in identifying disease hotspots.
-They won't pull in the data until it is necessary, developers say, and claim that they care about privacy.
+The government won't pull in the data until it is necessary, the privacy policy says, and claim that they care about privacy.

 I [explained this, and more about the idea behind the app, in _Mint,_](https://www.livemint.com/news/india/india-is-pinning-hopes-on-apps-in-virus-fight-11586447095280.html) a week after the app was launched in April.
 I also compared the app with home quarantine monitoring apps that various state governments had built, specifically looking at Maharashtra government's Mahakavach.
 I wrote: